 - Bold cilantro lovers: ⅓ to ½ cup chopped

 If you're serving it to a crowd or folks who are sensitive to cilantro, keeping it on the lighter side - or serving it on the side - is a smart move.
-You could also add a little just before serving so it stays bright and fresh.
+You could also add a little just before serving to keep it bright and fresh.

 Step 1